navionguy/csl/restapi.md

     "NewPubDate": "2014", "NewNotes": "German edition"}' \
     http://localhost:8080/books

+If the values provided do not match to a single book entry, the request will return with the status ***StatusBadRequest***

 ### Search for a book in the Library

 All values are optional and can be expressed as regular expressions.

 - CollectionName
 - CollectionOwner